German SPD to start talks with Merkel next week if members agree

 Her arch-conservative CSU allies in Bavaria on Monday named right-winger Markus Soeder to be their candidate for the state premiership in a regional election next autumn, potentially weakening her hand as she negotiates with the SPD.

-Merkel’s Christian Democrats (CDU) and the Christian Social Union (CSU) bled support to the AfD in September’s federal election because of anger at the chancellor’s decision in 2015 to open Germany’s door to more than a million asylum seekers, and the CSU now fears losing more votes at regional level.
+Merkel’s Christian Democrats (CDU) and the Christian Social Union (CSU) bled support to the anti-immigrant Alternative for Germany (AfD) in September’s federal election because of anger at the chancellor’s decision in 2015 to open Germany’s door to more than a million asylum seekers.
+The CSU now fears losing more votes at regional level.

 The future of current Bavarian premier Horst Seehofer had been in question since the election.
 After the losses, Merkel reluctantly accepted a CSU demand to put a limit on the number of asylum seekers Germany will accept each year.